elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_intro.md

 We're going to build the front-end of our application using the Elm language.
-That's going to involve using data from our back-end Phoenix application, and using it in an Elm single page application.
-Then we'll also use Elm to start building minigames for our platform.
-But before we get into all that, let's take a quick look about what Elm is, how it works, and why we want to use Elm.
+That's going to involve using data from our back-end Phoenix application, and decoding it into an Elm single page application.
+Then, we'll also use Elm to start building minigames for our platform.
+But before we get into all that, let's take a quick look about what Elm is, how it works, and why we're so eager to use it.

 ## Intro